gretchenriggs/Nature...Or-Not-/README.md

 ## Dataset
 I gleaned 6,700 images from Googlemaps, manually and using the Google API with some scripting.
 The images in my training and test sets come from around the world and contain a variety of natural settings, including forests, rivers, mountains, deserts, beaches, and ice and snow.

-The original saved out images were quite large, 1152x864x3, which requires more memory than most GPUs can handle, so they were cut down to 124x124x3 using python's PIL library.
+The original collected images were quite large, 1152x864x3, which requires more memory than most GPUs can handle, so they were cut down to 124x124x3 using python's PIL library.

 The labeling for these images was done by hand, labeled 0 for images containing only nature and 1 for images containing any man-made object.
 I've included plowed fields as man-made objects, as the patterns rendered by the plow are more closely related to other man-made objects than to that of nature.
 And technically, these shapes are man-made.